LLMPopcorn: Exploring LLMs as Assistants for Popular Micro-video Generation: Experiment Setup

-To enhance comprehensiveness, we designed two types of user prompts as inputs for the LLM: \textbf{Concrete} and \textbf{Abstract}.
+\textbf{Dataset.} To enhance comprehensiveness, we designed two types of user prompts as inputs for the LLM: \textbf{Concrete} and \textbf{Abstract}.
 The user prompts are primarily derived from five key categories—Anime, Delicacy, Daily Sharing, Film \& Television, and Gaming.
 We reference the Microlens dataset \cite{ni2023content}, as it is the largest available micro-video dataset.
-As detailed in Table \ref{tab:dataset_abstract_concrete}, concrete prompts include specific elements that provide clear details, while abstract prompts describe videos in a more general and high-level manner.
-Specifically, we utilized ChatGPT-4o\footnote{\url{https://chatgpt.com/}} to generate two corresponding user prompt datasets, each containing \textit{one hundred} prompts\footnote{Due to the high cost of video generation, overall two hundred prompts are similar size to existing video generation datasets.\cite{jiang2023text2performer,chivileva2024dataset}}.
-These datasets are further divided into the aforementioned five categories, with each category comprising twenty prompts.
+Concrete prompts include specific elements that provide clear details, while abstract prompts describe videos in a more general and high-level manner.
+Specifically, we utilized ChatGPT-4o~\cite{hurst2024gpt} to generate two corresponding user prompt datasets, each containing \textit{one hundred} prompts, based on instructions to include either concrete elements or general content.\footnote{Due to the high cost of video generation, overall two hundred prompts are similar size to existing video generation datasets.\cite{chivileva2024dataset}} These datasets are further divided into the aforementioned five categories, with each category comprising twenty prompts.
 This approach ensures a balanced and diverse set of prompts across all categories, catering to both specific and broad input styles for the LLM.